Screen Time

 Section titled “Architecture Decisions”Why Python, Not Rust

 Section titled “Why Python, Not Rust”Screen Time is a control plane, not a data plane.
-It makes one API call to Firewalla every few minutes to toggle a rule.
-It does not process packets, route traffic, or handle any load that would justify the compilation overhead of Rust.
-The sanctum-proxy is Rust because it handles thousands of requests per second.
-Screen Time handles dozens of requests per day.
-Python with a 1700-line module inside Force Flow is the right tool.
+Its enforcement loop wakes every 30 seconds to compare intended state against the box and toggle a handful of rules.
+It does not process packets, route traffic, or carry any load that would justify the compilation overhead of Rust.
+The sanctum-proxy is Rust because it handles thousands of requests per second; Screen Time toggles a few rules a minute.
+A ~4,600-line Python module inside Force Flow is the right tool — and most of those lines are the resilience layers above, not anything a packet would notice.

 Why Not Apple MDM